ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 # {{ page.title }}

 If you ever tried to reindex your production app while it is running you know that it might be quite a difficult task.
-You have the old code running and constantly updating the old index, and you need to deploy some new search feature with the new code, that would produce and need a new index, so what should you do?
+You have the old code running and constantly updating the old index/indices, and you need to deploy some new search feature with the new code, that would produce and need a new index, so what should you do?
 If the production index/indices are small, you may shut-down your site for a few minutes in order to deploy the new code, reindex and restart the site.
 No big deal: problem solved!
 But quite typically your index/indices are big, so the reindexing would require you to shut down your site (or part of it) during a few hours, and that wouldn't be acceptable.
 If your app is making money, shutting it down would likely cost you a lot of bucks.

 So you could try a live update, i.e. re-import the data while the old data is still in place.
 From a commercial point of view, that solution is probably better than shutting down the site, but it is still a bad one from a technical point of view.
 Your index will stay in an inconsistent state during the time of the update, and that may probably cause both your old and new code to fail during the process.
 The "deploy-then-update" will not be better than the "update-then-deploy" technique: both will likely produce a quite bad user experience during the process - depending on the magnitude of your changes.